 Oligohydramnios: Low levels of amniotic fluid can be a risk, but it’s normal for amniotic fluid to decrease later in pregnancy.
 Be sure to read Low Amniotic Fluid Levels – Oligohydramnios.

-Induction of labor at 42 weeks of pregnancy
+Induction of labour at 42 weeks of pregnancy

-The decision to have an induction of labor for post term is up to you.
+The decision to have an induction of labour for post-term is up to you.
 It should be based on what’s best for your situation.

-Your health and your baby’s are the important factors to consider.
-Having a healthy pregnancy is a good basis to take a ‘wait and see’ approach, with regular monitoring and reassurance.
+Your health and your babies are the important factors to consider.
+Having a healthy pregnancy is a good basis to take a ‘wait and see approach, with regular monitoring and reassurance.